Andrea Dovizioso: Repsol Honda Team (2009–2011)

-He finished second for the fourth time in 2011, in the Czech Republic; holding off pressure from Simoncelli.
+Dovizioso finished second for the fourth time in 2011, in the Czech Republic; holding off pressure from Simoncelli.
 Two fifth places followed, before Dovizioso's only retirement of the season in Aragon, after crashing out.
 Dovizioso finished fifth in Japan, despite a ride-through penalty for jumping the start.
 Dovizioso finished third in Australia and Valencia, while the Malaysian race was cancelled after the death of Simoncelli in the first attempt to run the race.

-He ended the season third behind Jorge Lorenzo and Casey Stoner, but decided to move to the Tech3 Yamaha team for the season, alongside Cal Crutchlow on a one-year deal.
-Dovizioso moved to the team after rejecting the offer of a satellite Honda bike, after Repsol Honda reverted to two bikes – for Stoner and Pedrosa – for the 2012 season.
+Dovizioso ended the season third behind Jorge Lorenzo and Casey Stoner, but decided to move to the Tech3 Yamaha team for the season, alongside Cal Crutchlow on a one-year deal.
+He moved to the team after rejecting the offer of a satellite Honda bike, after Repsol Honda reverted to two bikes – for Stoner and Pedrosa – for the 2012 season.

 Monster Yamaha Tech3 (2012)

 Dovizioso achieved top-five placings in each of his first three starts for Tech3, with fifth places in Qatar and at Jerez, as well as a fourth place at the Portuguese Grand Prix.
 A seventh place followed at Le Mans, before his first podium of the season – a third place – at the Catalan Grand Prix.
 After missing out on points at the British Grand Prix due to a crash, Dovizioso finished third or fourth in each of the next six races – with four podiums – to maintain fourth place in the championship ahead of teammate Crutchlow.

-He won the Supermoto-Race on SIC Supermoto Day together with Mauno Hermunen, a race in honour of the memory of his compatriot Marco Simoncelli, who died in a race crash in 2011.
+Dovizioso won the Supermoto-Race on SIC Supermoto Day together with Mauno Hermunen, a race in honour of the memory of his compatriot Marco Simoncelli, who died in a race crash in 2011.